-There was movement in key management personnel shareholdings during the year.
+There was movement in key management personnel shareholdings during the year due to a correction in the interpretation of Shareholder control.
 Each share held has a paid up value of \$1 and is fully paid.

 (e) Other key management transactions